koukoumpitsa/newsFlash/README.md

 ### NewsFlash: Learn the latest news around the world in headlines.

+## DISCPLAIMER
+The purpose of this project is educational and should under no circustances be taken as a real life news outlet regardless if the json data we receive from the API are real news.

 #### Objectives of Project

 Within this project I wanted to bring together various aspects of React arhitecture.
 Such as statefull/stateless components, useFetch get calls, clearer component and state managment system alongside using styled-components.